SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: CRISPEX-supported file formats

 \subsection{Data cube ordering}

-Irrespective of the file format (LP, IRIS-style FITS, or SOLARNET FITS), \texttt{crispex} expects a certain data cube ordering for it to correctly access the data when moving the cursor or changing, for example, the frame number or wavelength tuning position.

-CRISPEX cubes can be written as 3-, 4- or 5-dimensional cubes, but are upon access considered to be 3-dimensional, a sequence of 2-dimensional frames with with any higher dimension combined or ``folded'' into a third dimension.
+Regardless of the file format (LP, IRIS-style FITS, or SOLARNET FITS), CRISPEX expects a certain data-cube ordering for it to correctly access the data when the cursor is moved or changed, for example, the frame number or wavelength tuning position.
+CRISPEX cubes can be written as three-, four- or five-dimensional cubes, but are upon access considered to be three-dimensional, a sequence of two-dimensional frames with any higher dimension combined, or ``folded'' into a third dimension.

 At this time, the ordering in the image cubes and spectral cubes is hard-coded.
-Should the need arise, CRISPEX could be updated to get the ordering information from WCS \texttt{CTYPE}\textit{n} header keywords.
+Should the need arise, CRISPEX could be updated to obtain the ordering information from WCS \texttt{CTYPE}\textit{n} header keywords.